project-image

 Space Game Junkie Podcast recording LIVE tonight at 8pm EST.

-about 5 years ago – Tue, Mar 26, 2019 at 11:31:23 PM
+almost 6 years ago – Tue, Mar 26, 2019 at 11:31:23 PM

 Chris here!
 It's been a few months since I last did the podcast guest thing, and it's nice to be getting back on that horse, so to speak.
 This is a favorite show of mine to guest on, and they've moved to a new format with live chat and streaming going on during it.